Kit Coffee

 LOW FIDELITY WIREFRAMES

-I drew inspiration from Kit Coffee's existing branding that is present throughout their storefront and social media, driving it into reinvented branding and UI kit for the website
+I drew inspiration from Kit Coffee's existing branding that is present throughout their storefront and social media, seeking to capture brand consistency across all of their touch points.

 Participants completed 2 tasks, where we observed and discussed their train of thought, movement patterns and enjoyment of the experienced.
 Based on their feedback and findings, I prioritized improving direction and existing design.